Martin Reynolds (athlete)

-Martin Edward Reynolds (born 22 February 1949) is a former British track and field athlete who competed mainly in the 200 metres.
+Martin Edward Reynolds (born 22 February 1949) is a British former track and field athlete who competed mainly in the 200 metres and appeared at the 1972 Summer Olympics.

-Athletics career
+Biography

+Reynolds became the British 200 metres champion after winning the British AAA Championships title at the 1970 AAA Championships.
+Shortly afterwards he represented England and won a bronze medal in the 4 x 100 metres relay, at the 1970 British Commonwealth Games in Edinburgh, Scotland.

-He competed for Great Britain at the 1972 Summer Olympics held in Munich, Germany where he won the silver medal with his team mates Alan Pascoe, David Hemery and David Jenkins in the men's 4x400 metres relay event.
+Reynolds competed for Great Britain at the 1972 Summer Olympics held in Munich, where he won the silver medal with his team mates Alan Pascoe, David Hemery and David Jenkins in the men's 4x400 metres relay event.
 He had to switch to the 400 metres in the Olympic year which was also the year of his final exams at university.
 He competed in more 400 metres events at Munich than he had done in his entire career up to that point.

-He represented England and won a bronze medal in the 4 x 100 metres relay, at the 1970 British Commonwealth Games in Edinburgh, Scotland.